Shevotool/Weekly-Budget/README.md

 ### General Info
 ***
-This wonderful wep application helps you to manage your budget.
+This wonderful web application helps you to manage your budget.
 ### Screenshot!

 ## Technologies